heroku/libcnb.rs/README.md

     type Error = GenericError;

     // This method will be called when the CNB lifecycle executes the detect phase (`bin/detect`).
-    // Use the `DetectContext` to access CNB data such as the stack this buildpack is currently
+    // Use the `DetectContext` to access CNB data such as the operating system this buildpack is currently
     // executed on, the app directory and similar things.
 When using libcnb.rs, you never have
     // to read environment variables or read/write files to disk to interact with the CNB lifecycle.
     //